pymupdf/PyMuPDF/docs/document.rst

       *True* if PDF has been repaired during open (because of major structure issues).
 Always *False* for non-PDF documents.
 If true, more details have been stored in `TOOLS.mupdf_warnings()`, and :meth:`Document.can_save_incrementally` will return *False*.

       :type: bool

+    .. attribute:: is_fast_webaccess

+      * New in v1.22.2

+      *True* if PDF is in linerarized format. *False* for non-PDF documents.

+      :type: bool

+    .. attribute:: markinfo

+      * New in v1.22.2

+      A dictionary indicating the `/MarkInfo` value.
+If not specified, the empty dictionary is returned.
+If not a PDF, *None* is returned.

+      :type: dict

+    .. attribute:: pagemode

+      * New in v1.22.2

+      A string containing the `/PageMode` value.
+If not specified, the default "UseNone" is returned.
+If not a PDF, *None* is returned.

+      :type: str

+    .. attribute:: pagelayout

+      * New in v1.22.2

+      A string containing the `/PageLayout` value.
+If not specified, the default "SinglePage" is returned.
+If not a PDF, *None* is returned.

+      :type: str

+    .. attribute:: version_count

+      * New in v1.22.2

+      An integer counting the number of versions present in the document.
+Zero if not a PDF, otherwise the number of incremental saves plus one.

+      :type: int

     .. attribute:: needs_pass